DevJ5/UBCx-Software-Construction/readme.md

 We write the set up code for each test, and put it in the set up method, and annotate that method with @Before (or @BeforeEach)
 Then we write comments to indicate the 3 parts of the test:
 - I. check that the set up is correct,
-- II. call the method to test,
+- II. invoke behaviour to test,
 - III. check that the outcomes were expected.
 Write these comments as specifically as possible for what you are testing.